-- TDAs may not request funds for expenses that are already covered in their Apprenticeship In-Class Enhancement Fund TPA. - Activities that are already funded through other sources of funding such as Federal or other Provincial programs. - Regular or ordinary costs related to other activities carried out by the organization. - Insurance. - Costs related to the development of the SDF application or the TPA, including negotiations, as well as any associated documents. - Salaries of executives or senior management who do not directly contribute to project delivery. - Out-of-province travel costs for project staff or participants or expenditures associated with activities or operations performed outside of Ontario. - Costs for any materials, tools, techniques, approaches, developments, or salaries used in training, work placements or other project components that have already been reimbursed by government funding to the applicant. - Reimbursement for airfare purchased with personal frequent flyer points programs.
+- TDAs may not request funds for expenses that are already covered in their Apprenticeship In-Class Enhancement Fund TPA. - Activities that are already funded or will be funded through other sources of funding such as Federal or other Provincial programs. - Regular or ordinary costs related to other activities carried out by the organization. - Insurance. - Costs related to the development of the SDF Training Stream application or the TPA, including negotiations, as well as any associated documents. - Salaries of executives or senior management who do not directly contribute to project delivery. - Out-of-province travel costs for project staff or participants or expenditures associated with activities or operations performed outside of Ontario. - Costs for any materials, tools, techniques, approaches, developments, or salaries used in training, work placements or other project components that have already been reimbursed or will be reimbursed by government funding to the applicant. - Reimbursement for airfare purchased with personal frequent flyer points programs. - Reimbursement of any airfare above the lowest fare available when purchasing a ticket unless otherwise approved by the ministry. - Fines and penalties. - Interest charges on debts related to financing the Project. - Losses on other projects or contracts.

-8 Apprentices attending in-class training can apply to the Apprentice Development Benefit for support with travel expenses.
-Therefore, expenses for travel to the training center are ineligible under SDF.
+4 Apprentices attending in-class training can apply to the Apprentice Development Benefit for support with travel expenses.
+Therefore, expenses for travel to the training center are ineligible under SDF Training Stream.
 See section 5.3 for additional travel directives.

-- Reimbursement of any airfare above the lowest fare available when purchasing a ticket unless otherwise approved by the ministry. - Fines and penalties. - Interest charges on debts related to financing the Project. - Losses on other projects or contracts. - Any costs, including taxes, for which the Recipient has received, will receive or is eligible to receive a rebate, credit, or refund. - Costs for annual general meetings, budget deficits, membership fees, fundraising activities, tournaments, conferences, committee and political meetings, receptions, parties, festivals, or religious activities. - Fees to attend or organize conferences, trade shows or summits. - Contingency or unexplained miscellaneous costs. - Harmonized Sales Tax (HST) for tax exempted organizations. - Apprenticeship In-Class Training beyond Level 1. - Any expenses that are not permitted and/or are inconsistent with the terms and conditions of the TPA and any other applicable directive, policies, or guidelines of the Government of Ontario.
+- Any costs, including taxes, for which the Recipient has received, will receive or is eligible to receive a rebate, credit, or refund. - Costs for annual general meetings, budget deficits, membership fees, fundraising activities, tournaments, conferences, committee and political meetings, receptions, parties, festivals, or religious activities. - Mandatory training under the Occupational Health and Safety Act (health/safety training) and modular training that employers are required to provide by law (i.e., mandatory training for an organization's current / incumbent workers). - Fees to attend or organize conferences, trade shows or summits. - Contingency or unexplained miscellaneous costs. - Harmonized Sales Tax (HST) for tax exempted organizations. - Apprenticeship In-Class Training beyond Level 1. - Any expenses that are not permitted and/or are inconsistent with the terms and conditions of the TPA and any other applicable directive, policies, or guidelines of the Government of Ontario.